sebaheg/sebaheg.github.io/_drafts/CartPole-with-OpenAI.md

 OpenAI provides several different such problems (or environments) that can be accessed through a user-friendly API. in order to help people develop their RL algorithms.

 https://gym.openai.com/

+Idea: make a OpenAI gym for reinforcement learning for energy.
 RL is a problem not a solution.
 It is a markov

 Cartpole is a classical Reinforcement learning problem.